PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 #### GET

-Returns all public data about cryptokeys, including `content`, with all the private data.
-An array is returned, even though a single key is requested.
+Returns all public data about cryptokeys, including `privatekey`.

 #### PUT